Surfing in Michigan Exists? Find all Your Info Here (2020)

 Wave Periods.
 One of the first things you will realize when surfing in these Lakes, are the condensed wave periods.
 Sets roll in much faster and the distance between each wave is much shorter.

 Swells.
 Nothing is guaranteed here and swells can have a long dry spells so when the waves are good, get them while you can.
-The BEST time for surfing in Michigan is Spring-Winter.
+The BEST time for surfing in Michigan is Fall – Spring.
 You can surf all year long but the Major and heavy waves come in Fall and Winter

 Water.
 NO SALT means no sting in the eyes.
 The freshwater is not only very clean but incredibly refreshing.
+Duck diving has never been more enjoyable.
 There are also no sharks to worry about here in the lakes for those who fear the grand daddy of the seas.

 Ice Chunks.
 This might be something you initially laugh at but for those who have felt the force of a major ice chunk on the head, know its a serious matter.
 Stay aware of whats on and below the surface.

 Duluth! – Duluth, Minnesota might be the best surfing destination in all of the Great Lakes regions.
 There are more than a dozen breaks here and the some of the most consistent waves.
-If you have the chance make your way there and you won’t be disappointed.
+Stony Point is where advanced riders should head while beginners can find their share at Park Point.

 So the Major Question..